rcr-software/How-To-Program/Lessons/Lesson 2/README.txt

 	along with this you would also put a comment by a large repetitive block like a bunch of similar variables.
 	Lastly any code that is not obvious what it does. if a line or part of a function is not commonly use just put a small comment explaining it. ex.
-	(torque & 1) == 1 //checks to see if first bit of this int is a 1 This line of code uses & which is a very uncommon operation so I would explain it so some people who may have not ever used it can understand pull on your main and delete old branches after the PRs are approved
+		(torque & 1) == 1 //checks to see if first bit of this int is a 1 This line of code uses & which is a very uncommon operation so I would explain it so some people who may have not ever used it can understand commit you changes, push your branch, and make a second PR for that branch. change you local branch to main, then after both PRs are approved, pull main then delete old branches.